 - Electromyogram.
 This test measures the tiny electrical discharges produced in muscles.
 During this test, our doctor may inserts a thin-needle electrode into specific muscles to evaluate the electrical activity when muscles contract and rest.
 This test can identify muscle damage and also may rule out other conditions.

 - Nerve conduction study.
 In a variation of electromyography, two electrodes are taped to your skin.
 A small shock is passed through the median nerve to see if electrical impulses are slowed in the carpal tunnel.
 This test may be used to diagnose your condition and rule out other conditions.

 Possible treatment methods?

 Symptoms may often be relieved without surgery.
-Some treatment options are:
+Treatment for carpal tunnel syndrome options are:

 - Changing patterns of hand use (helps reduce pressure on the nerve)

 - Keeping the wrist splinted in a straight position (helps reduce pressure on the nerve)

 - Wearing wrist splints at night (helps relieve symptoms that may prevent sleep)